hbrysiewicz/hbrysiewicz.github.io/_posts/2014-12-16-ember-facebook-components.md

 tags:     [emberjs, components, facebook, ember-cli]
 ---

-Getting Facebook integrated into an existing website may sound daunting but using the Facebook UI API and Ember together was entirely to easy.
+Getting Facebook integrated into an existing website may sound daunting but using the Facebook UI API and Ember together was entirely too easy.

 <a href='http://ember-cli.com'>Ember-CLI</a> has a directory called initializers that are loaded at app start up.
 This proves useful for things such as Google Analytics or Facebook SDK initialization.